dvankley/sar-pdf-parser/README.md

 Student Aid Report PDF parser

 ## Prerequisites
+This version is only compatible with 2024 and later FSS reports.
+Use an earlier release for older report formats.

-You needs Java 8 and Maven.
+This requires Java 17 and Maven.
 You should use Intellij for development but I can't stop you from using other tools if you want.

 A working knowledge of Kotlin is recommended.
 It's basically Java with better syntax.